Scalars are universal: Equivariant machine learning, structured like classical physics: Numerical experiments

+Here the set notation means that the function $f_i$ is permutation-invariant with respect to the inputs in the set.
+The function $h$ is O(3)-equivariant by construction (see Section \ref{sec.equivariance}).
+We model $f_0$, $f_1$ ,and $f_2$ with MLPs on deep sets \cite{zaheer2017deep}.

-\ifarxiv \paragraph{Acknowledgements:} It is a pleasure to thank Tim Carson (Google), Miles Cranmer (Princeton), Risi Kondor (Chicago), Lachlan Lancaster (Princeton), Yuri Tschinkel (NYU), Fedor Bogomolov (NYU), Gregor Kemper (TUM), and Rachel Ward (UT Austin) for valuable comments and discussions.
-We especially thank Gerald Schwartz (Brandeis) for indicating the line of the polynomial argument to us.
+\paragraph{Acknowledgements:} It is a pleasure to thank Tim Carson (Google), Miles Cranmer (Princeton), Johannes Klicpera (TUM), Risi Kondor (Chicago), Lachlan Lancaster (Princeton), Yuri Tschinkel (NYU), Fedor Bogomolov (NYU), Gregor Kemper (TUM), and Rachel Ward (UT Austin) for valuable comments and discussions.
+We especially thank Gerald Schwartz (Brandeis) for indicating the line of the polynomial argument to us, and Marc Finzi (NYU) for their help with the EMLP codebase.
 SV was partially supported by NSF DMS 2044349, the NSF–Simons Research Collaboration on the Mathematical and Scientific Foundations of Deep Learning (MoDL) (NSF DMS 2031985), and the TRIPODS Institute for the Foundations of Graph and Deep Learning at Johns Hopkins University.
-KSF was supported by the Future Investigators in NASA Earth and Space Science and Technology (FINESST) award number 80NSSC20K1545. \fi
+KSF was supported by the Future Investigators in NASA Earth and Space Science and Technology (FINESST) award number 80NSSC20K1545.